 During World War I and again during World War II, the American Red Cross launched nationwide, volunteer-driven knitting campaigns to supply soldiers and war refugees with warm clothing.
 These volunteer knitters belonged to a Red Cross unit called the Production Corps that also produced bandages and sewn garments (such as pajamas) for veterans and civilian hospitals.

 Military knitting patterns were designed to be compatible with soldiers’ and sailors’ uniforms and were required to be knitted in olive drab or navy blue.
-Production Corps volunteers would also knit from patterns designed for convalescing soldiers, such as the “Walking Cast Toe Sock,” the “Cap for the Bandaged Head” and the “Man’s Coat Sweater.”
+Production Corps volunteers would also knit from patterns designed for convalescing soldiers, such as the “Walking Cast Toe Sock,” the “Cap for the Bandaged Head,” and the “Man’s Coat Sweater.”

 The chart below shows some different patterns for knitting.
 The Wristlets pattern comes courtesy of the Estate of Ray and Anita Sexton, Oneida, TN (*).

 During World War II, the Red Cross Production Corps was by far the most popular unit with over 3.5 million members, spread throughout 3,304 chapters.
 Unlike other volunteer jobs, there was no prerequisite training, and recruitment and task assignments were accomplished quickly.
-The women, and in some cases the men, that volunteered enjoyed the camaraderie and the fact that workrooms were set up not only at chapter buildings, but also at schools, churches, and other public or private facilities for their convenience.
+The women, and in some cases the men, who volunteered enjoyed the camaraderie and the fact that workrooms were set up not only at chapter buildings, but also at schools, churches, and other public or private facilities for their convenience.

-From 1939 to 1946 the volunteers of the Production Corps made: 63,552,649 garments for civilians and the military 1,403,158 infant garments 31,237,900 kit bags containing cigarettes, playing cards, soap etc. 2,481,951,637 surgical dressings Production Corps volunteers were broken down into committees organized by task.
+From 1939 to 1946, the volunteers of the Production Corps made: 63,552,649 garments for civilians and the military, 1,403,158 infant garments, 31,237,900 kit bags containing cigarettes, playing cards, soap, etc., and 2,481,951,637 surgical dressings.
+The Production Corps volunteers were broken down into committees organized by task.
 They included surgical dressings, sewing, and knitting.

 Detailed instructions, patterns, and supplies were issued by the National Headquarters to chapters and each was assigned a quota to fill.
 Chapters had volunteers in charge of inspection, planning and supplies, workrooms and equipment, instruction, and packing and shipping